swiftlang/swift/README.md

 the [`awesome-swiftwasm`](https://github.com/swiftwasm/awesome-swiftwasm) list for more links in the SwiftWasm ecosystem.

 If you'd like to participate in the growing [SwiftWasm](https://swiftwasm.org) community, you're very welcome to join [our Discord server](https://discord.gg/ashJW8T8yp), or the `#webassembly` channel in [the SwiftPM Slack](https://swift-package-manager.herokuapp.com/).

+What follows below is `README.md` of the upstream Swift project included verbatim.
+If you'd like to track the status of our builds, please refer to our [GitHub Actions page](https://github.com/swiftwasm/swift/actions).

 <hr>
 <br/>